General Offensive of 1 March 1949: The offensive

 In early 1949, Hamengkubuwono IX conceived the idea of a major offensive to be launched against Yogyakarta and the Dutch troops occupying it.
 The purpose of this offensive was to show to the world that Indonesia still existed and that it was not ready to surrender.
 The idea was suggested to General Sudirman, the Commander of the Indonesian Army and received his approval.
 In February 1949, Hamengkubuwono IX had a meeting with then Lieutenant Colonel Suharto, the man chosen by Sudirman to be the field commander for the offensive.
 After this discussion, preparations were made for the offensive.
 This involved intensified guerilla attacks in villages and towns around Yogyakarta so as to make the Dutch station more troops outside of Yogyakarta and thin the numbers in the city itself.
 On 1 March 1949 at 6 AM, Suharto and his troops launched the 1 March General Offensive.
 The offensive caught the Dutch by surprise.
 For his part, Hamengkubuwono IX allowed his palace to be used as a hide out for the troops.
 For six hours, Indonesian troops maintained control of Yogyakarta before finally retreating.
 The United Nations observers mentioned Dutch had successfully repelled the attacks.

 Aftermath

-The United Nations already adopted United Nations Security Council Resolution 63 on 24 December 1948, in response to a report by the Committee of Good Offices the Council called upon the parties to cease hostilities and to release the President of the Republic of Indonesia and other political prisoners arrested since 18 December 1948.
+The United Nations Security Council adopted United Nations Security Council Resolution 63 on 24 December 1948, in response to a report by the Committee of Good Offices the Council called upon the parties to cease hostilities and to release the President of the Republic of Indonesia and other political prisoners arrested since 18 December 1948.
 On 29 June 1949 Yogyakarta was cleared from Dutch forces under the pressure from the United Nations.